- 1 Vapour absorption refrigeration system

 Vapour absorption refrigeration system

-The vapour absorption refrigeration system used heat energy instead of mechanical energy and hence compressor is not used.
-Instead it is replaced by an absorber, a heat exchanger and a generator.
-This system uses ammonia as refrigerant.
+The vapour absorption refrigeration system uses heat energy instead of mechanical energy and hence the compressor is not used.
+Instead, it is replaced by an absorber, a heat exchanger, and a generator.
+This system uses ammonia as a refrigerant.

 The basic principle of this system is that the ammonia vapour condenses when it is dissolved in water.
 Further heating of the ammonia liquid converts ammonia into vapour.